ISH Edinburgh Comedy Awards

 The ISH Edinburgh Comedy Awards are presented to the comedy shows deemed to have been the best at the Edinburgh Festival Fringe.
 Established in 2023, awards are given to Best Show, Best Newcomer and a Panel Prize and are judged by a panel of judges on a voluntary basis who see all eligible comedy shows.
-From 2024, the awards were sponsored by Jones Bootmaker becoming the Jones Bootmaker ISH Edinburgh Comedy Awards.
+In 2024, the awards were sponsored by Jones Bootmaker becoming the Jones Bootmaker ISH Edinburgh Comedy Awards. and since 2025 the Awards have been sponsored by figures from the Entertainment industry including James Corden.

 Format

 The Best Comedy Show is awarded to the comedy show that the Judges and/or the audience think is the funniest.

 The Best Newcomer Award is given to the best show, the one the Judges and/or the audience think is the funniest from an act doing their first full-length (45 mins and over) show at the Edinburgh Fringe.

 The Panel Prize is awarded by the Judges to any individual or group that is deemed to have done something 'amazing' at the Fringe.

+The Best Tech Prize is awarded by the Judges to an innovative technician and operator who creates for and aids the vision of performers through dynamic lighting and sound.

+The Joke of the Fringe Prize is awarded by the Judges to a joke seen live that is deemed to be the funniest seen at the Fringe.

 History

 Originally the ISH Edinburgh Comedy Awards were created to plug a gap when the Edinburgh Comedy Awards lost their sponsorship deal with Dave.
 When these Awards got a new sponsorship deal in 2023, the ISH Awards went ahead as planned.

 In 2023, there were joint winners for Best Comedy Show and Best Newcomer.
 Paul Foot and Julia Masli jointly won Best show, and Dan Tiernan and Fiona Ridgewell jointly won Best Newcomer.
 The Panel Prize was awarded to Mark Simmons and Danny Ward for 'A Show for Gareth', a compilation show set up to raise money for the family of fellow comedian Gareth Richards.

 In 2024, Elf Lyons won Best show, and Abby Wambaugh won Best Newcomer.
 The Panel Prize was awarded jointly to Alex Petty, Best in Class, Dion Owen, Elaine Robertson and Funny Women Glitter Project.

+In 2025, Mark Forward and Phil Ellis jointly won Best show, and Ayo Adenekin and Amelia Hamilton jointly won Best Newcomer.